DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc N - Argynvost's Beacon.md

 Brother Marek is reluctant to share information regarding Argynvost’s spirit with the players, believing that the old dragon has “earned his rest," and that further contact with the living will only torment his ghost.

 Brother Marek is glad to share his belief that the Order’s fate is damnation for their failure to defend the valley from evil—Strahd’s invasion—and that no force can ever return light and hope to the valley.
 If the players push back, he replies, bitterly and intensely: “I have stood knee deep in mud and bone, and filled my lungs with pyres’ ash.
 I have seen knights of valor fall, oaths shattered with their bodies and blades.
 I have dug trenches for the refugees; I have prayed for their deliverance, and waited for salvation that never came.
 Hope?
 Hope is but a lie on the wind—a worm that devours the hearts of men.
-There is no escape from this Hell while Strahd von Zarovich yet lives."
+There is no escape from this Hell while Strahd von Zarovich yet lives."[^1]

+[^1]: Inspired by *Amnesia: A Machine for Pigs*

 If the players insist that they intend to destroy Strahd von Zarovich, Brother Marek barks a bitter laugh.
 “Better warriors than you have marched on Castle Ravenloft," he remarks, “and yet their work has only swelled the ranks of the dead, while the vampire still rules from his shadowed towers.
 When the Order’s dead marched on Castle Ravenloft four centuries ago, the seer Madam Eva told them that this land had become an eternal prison, forever bound in the Mists.
 What hope have you, where so many have failed?"